-Discussion: The main reason of the observed performance differences is that both Hyrax and Bulletproofs operate directly on arithmetic circuits, and they are not universal (i.e., a unique, large AC must be compiled for each different application).
-This offers a trade-off between programming convenience and performance.
-Notably, the authors' experience working with Hyrax and Bulletproofs showed that it is significantly hard, even for experienced programmers, to develop, debug and analyze any non-trivial program expressed using large ACs.
-This limitation is why our comparisons with these related works focus on the two pre-compiled examples already provided by these frameworks.
-Conversely, Zilch can easily be applied to any application expressed in our high-level ZeroJava language.
+Discussion: The main reason for the observed performance differences between Hyrax, Bulletproofs, and Zilch, is that the computations for the first two have been expressed directly as arithmetic circuits, whereas, in Zilch the computation was expressed in ZeroJava and then translated to zMIPS using our compiler.
+While operating directly on arithmetic circuits may achieve faster execution times, using a higher-level abstraction can significantly enhance usability.
+Notably, the authors' experience working with Hyrax and Bulletproofs showed that it is considerably hard, even for experienced programmers, to develop, debug and analyze any non-trivial program expressed using large monolithic ACs.
+This limitation informs why our comparisons with these related works focus on the two pre-compiled circuits already provided by these frameworks.
+As we discuss in Section VI, many related works rely solely on arithmetic circuits.
+Conversely, Zilch can easily be applied to any computation expressed in our high-level ZeroJava language.

 Another important observation is that Zilch inherits from zk-STARK the property of plausible postquantum security, which cannot be argued for either Hyrax and Bulletproofs.
-From a security perspective, since Zilch does not require any trusted setup and offers a broader threat model, it is not directly comparable with SNARK-based systems (e.g., [19], [21]-[23], [26]) that need a trusted setup; in fact, the total cost of having an offline trusted setup is not directly measurable, as it often includes expensive steps to eliminate the toxic waste (e.g., by physically destroying hard drives [61]).
+From a security perspective, since Zilch does not require any trusted setup and offers a broader threat model, it is not directly comparable with SNARK-based systems (e.g., [19], [21]-[23], [26]) that need a trusted setup; in fact, the total cost of having an offline trusted setup is not directly measurable, as it often includes expensive steps to eliminate the toxic waste (e.g., by physically destroying hard drives [62]).
 In Zilch, our goal is to move to a universal argument system that does not rely on trusted third parties and offers a usable programming model.
+In Section VI, we report further comparisons between Zilch's programming model and those of related works.